cti/di/README.md

 ```

-You can merge configuration from different files and set properties directly.
+You can merge configuration from different arrays and set properties directly.

 ```php
 <?php